RobertoRoos/sawIntuitiveResearchKitWiki/CatkinBuild.md

 # Packages

 ## cisstNetlib, cisst, SAW components and cisst-ros bridge

-You will first need to build cisst and its dependencies, see [cisst/SAW catkin instructions](https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake#13-building-using-catkin-build-tools-for-ros)
+You will first need to build cisst and its dependencies.
+Follow the instructions provided for [cisst/SAW catkin build](https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake#13-building-using-catkin-build-tools-for-ros) and then come back to this page for the dVRK/ROS specific packages.

 ## dvrk-ros

-This package is not part of the cisst-saw yet as it contains many CAD files that are of no use for most cisst-saw users and we can't really justify 30MB of data.
-Once we removed all the sldprt files, we can add the dvrk-ros as a submodule in cisst-saw and save that extra step:
+These packages are not part of the cisst-saw repositories since they contain many CAD files that are of no use for most cisst-saw users:

 ```bash
 cd ~/catkin_ws/src